weenachuangkud/FastCast2/README.md

 - High Performance
 - Completely free

-FastCast2 is an open-source project, and contributions from the community are welcome.
+FastCast2 is an open-source project, and contributions from the community are welcome. <br>
 Read more on [FastCast2 devforum](https://devforum.roblox.com/t/fastcast2-an-improved-version-of-fastcast-with-parallel-scripting-more-extensions-and-statically-typed/4093890)

 <br>